- A contagious and often fatal viral disease

 Q: Ebola spreads through contact with bodily fluids?
 If doctors in Haz-mat suits are getting it, then isn’t there something they’re not telling us?

 No, there’s not.
-It’s true that as of Sept.
-23, 375 health workers have been infected and 211 have died of Ebola.
-They’re dying in droves because they’re overtired, overworked and overwhelmed.
+Health care workers are dying in droves because they’re overtired, overworked and overwhelmed.
 Wearing a plastic body suit, rubber gloves and boots, a face mask and goggles is incredibly oppressive and uncomfortable at the best of times.
 In the humid, tropical conditions of the West African summer rainy season, it’s unbearable.
 No one should spend more than a couple of hours at a time in personal protective equipment to avoid dehydration and exhaustion, but many health workers are spending much, much longer than that.
 And because they’re in close contact with sick people every day, all day, there are infinite opportunities to slip up.
 A dearth of proper equipment and adequate training is adding to the problem.

 Setting up a working isolation ward that separates suspected cases from confirmed cases from the rest of the hospital population is a logistical challenge to which many West African institutions can’t rise.
 To give just one example, this New York Times video shows the highly infectious body of a person who died of Ebola being carried through a public clinic.